CommE2E/olm/javascript/README.md

 wait for the promise to resolve, otherwise you will get errors like:
 `Uncaught TypeError: Olm.Account is not a constructor`

+If you get errors about failure to compile the wasm file, it is likely that Olm is not locating the wasm file properly.
+You can tell Olm where the wasm file is by passing a `locateFile` parameter to `Olm.init()`, for example:
+`Olm.init({locateFile: () => pathToWasmFile})`.

 Example:

     var alice = new Olm.Account();